wonwooo/ModelForToeic/README.md

 | The appointment will bring a great deal of [ ? ] |    prestige (Correct answer)   |

-## 2. Grammar learning specialized for TOEIC Part5.
+## 2. Learning grammatical part specialized for TOEIC Part5.

 Therefore, we devised a method to increase the correct answer rate by learning the features of the grammatical part by slightly changing the task.
 First, a model with a linear layer for binary classification on the pre-trained Bert was used.(huggingface's [BertForSequenceClassification](<https://huggingface.co/transformers/model_doc/bert.html#bertforsequenceclassification>))